JTGlez/JTGlez/README.md

 ### 😄 Hi, I'm Jorge.
 Currently I'm studying my 10th semester of Computer Engineering at FI UNAM.
 My passion lies in AI-based algorithms, data analytics, databases, cloud, and I keep myself up-to-date with the latest advancements in mainstream CPUs and GPUs.

 # 📫 Contact:
 👋 Would you like to get in touch with me?
-Here are my contact media:
+Here is my contact media:
 <p align="center">

 <a href="https://linkedin.com/in/jtglez" target="blank"><img align="center" src="https://raw.githubusercontent.com/maurodesouza/profile-readme-generator/master/src/assets/icons/social/linkedin/default.svg" alt="jtglez" height="52" width="40" /></a>